Detailed Insights with MIP probing

 • Additional parameters, such as MBTE, MEK, n-butyl acetate, hexane, acetone, and 1,4-dioxane, can also be detected and mapped.
 The result?
 Even more valuable data to support the design of a successful remediation plan.

-Want to know more about EnISSA MIP with GC-MS detection?
+Want to know more about PFAS in focus?

 Projects